General Instructions for Surface Preparation of Concrete Substrates for Application of a Polymer Floor Coating or Overlay System

 Unwanted Compounds and Agents

-The presence of compounds or agents that have been applied to the surface of the concrete to aid in the curing process may function as a bond breaker if not properly removed.
+The presence of compounds, or agents that have been applied to the surface of the concrete to aid in the curing process, may function as a bond breaker if not properly removed.
 Most curing agents are based on silicones, hydrocarbon oils, sodium silicates or paraffin that can impede the adhesion of a polymer system.

 Always take caution with new construction projects, and it is always best to assume that the concrete has been cured with a compound that is incompatible with proper polymer adhesion.
 Even if an approved method of concrete cure was originally specified, the surface should be tested and cleaned as appropriate.